Acalculia: Diagnosis

-Because acalculia is a symptom of the more commonly known Gerstmann's syndrome, it may be difficult to solely diagnose acalculia.
-Instead, it may be labeled as one of its symptoms, and lead to the eventual diagnosis of Gerstmann's syndrome.
+Because acalculia is a symptom of the more commonly known Gerstmann syndrome, it may be difficult to solely diagnose acalculia.
+Instead, it may be labeled as one of its symptoms, and lead to the eventual diagnosis of Gerstmann syndrome.
 "Provided that general mental impairment and significant aphasic disorder can be excluded as primary factors, the presentation of deficits such as agraphia, acalculia, and right-left confusion should alert the clinician to the possibility of focal posterior parietal lobe disease."
-(Disorders) Structural and functional neuroimaging may be of further value in determining the existence of underlying neurologic abnormalities.
+Structural and functional neuroimaging may be of further value in determining the existence of underlying neurologic abnormalities.

 Screening

 Common screening procedures for acalculia include asking the patient to answer questions about order, conducting memory tests to rule out the possibility of a mental disorder, confrontation naming (naming parts of objects), reading tests, writing tests, calculation tests, finger naming, clock drawing, and left/right orientation testing.
-The writing tests, spelling tests, finger naming, and left/right orientation are all tests to confirm the presence of Gerstmann's syndrome.
-Acalculia is one out of four defining components of Gerstmann's syndrome; the other three components are agraphia, finger agnosia, and right/left confusion.
-Typically, acalculia is present because of Gerstmann's syndrome or it is linked with other disorders.
+The writing tests, spelling tests, finger naming, and left/right orientation are all tests to confirm the presence of Gerstmann syndrome.
+Acalculia is one out of four defining components of Gerstmann syndrome; the other three components are agraphia, finger agnosia, and right–left confusion.
+Typically, acalculia is present because of Gerstmann syndrome or it is linked with other disorders.
 It is imperative to note that there is "difficulty separating calculation disorders from disruptions in other domains".
-This is why testing functions besides calculation abilities is crucial for the screening of acalculia- so that other disorders can be ruled out.
+This is why testing functions besides calculation abilities is crucial for the screening of acalculia – so that other disorders can be ruled out.
 More extensive testing includes "brain mapping techniques such as position emission tomography (PET), functional magnetic resonance imaging (fMRI), and event related potentials (ERP), which have helped to illuminate some of the functional anatomical relationships for number processing".

 A basic examination of numerical abilities in brain-damaged patients should include both verbal and non-verbal aspects of number processing.
 The following tests are suggested: